HartoMedia/buck-it-up/doc/ADMIN_ACCESS.md

 ## Troubleshooting

 ### "admin authentication not configured"
-The `ADMIN_PASSWORD` environment variable is not set.
+The `BUCKITUP_ADMIN_PASSWORD` environment variable is not set.
 Set it before starting the server.

 ### "invalid admin password"
-The password provided does not match the `ADMIN_PASSWORD` environment variable.
+The password provided does not match the `BUCKITUP_ADMIN_PASSWORD` environment variable.
 Verify you're using the correct password.

 ### "authorization required"
 The `Authorization` header is missing.
 Include it with the format `Bearer admin:<password>`.